ombulabs/blog/_posts/2020-05-08-coupling-and-cohesion.markdown

 make things as cohesive as possible tends to automatically reduce coupling, and to lead directly to better design decisions.
-The next time you have an opportunity to design or refactor a codebase, try considering cohesion and it's effect on coupling as a first principle to guide you.
+The next time you have an opportunity to design or refactor a codebase, try considering cohesion and its effect on coupling as a first principle to guide you.
 I bet you'll be pleasantly surprised.